 Payments on the general obligation bonds are made by the bond interest and redemption fund with local revenues.
-The accrued vacation and other postemployment benefits will be paid by the fund for which the employee worked.
+The accrued vacation, net pension liability, and other postemployment benefits will be paid by the fund for which the employee worked.

 Bonded Debt